Astro Lounge: "Diggin' Your Scene"

 "Diggin' Your Scene" was used in episode 17 of the first season of the television show Alias.
 Thirty minutes into the flashback episode "Q & A", the song plays over a montage of the protagonist Sydney Bristow performing a series of action stunts and costume changes (while the lyric "every day a new disguise, every night a Halloween" is sung).

 "Road Man"

 Afternoon drive personality Kenny Roda uses "Road Man" as a bumper for his radio show, heard in Cleveland, Ohio on ESPN 850 WKNR.

 "Come On, Come On"

-"Come On, Come On" was characterized as psychedelic pop and new wave.
+"Come On, Come On" was characterized as new wave.

 A reviewer for The A.V.
 Club referred to "Come On, Come On" as "over-the-top pop" in a positive review for Astro Lounge.
 Martin Huxley of BMI's MusicWorld cited "Come On, Come On" as an example of a song that demonstrates Smash Mouth's "pithy mix of... punk, ska, hip-hop, surf, bubblegum and psychedelic influences."

 "Come On, Come On" was featured in a Gap commercial and the films Big Fat Liar, Dude, Where's My Car?, Snow Day, and Deuce Bigalow: Male Gigolo.
 The song was also used in the episode "Queen Bebe" from the hit television series Kim Possible.